-Here are a four ways that we can resist the whitewashing of pride:
+Here are four ways that we can resist the whitewashing of pride.

 There are probably similar (albeit less egregious) ways that your local Pride organizers or affiliated organizations are enacting their (implicit or explicit) racist biases.
 Listen to the Black and other POC queer folks in your town and support them in their critiques and actions against the events in your town.
 If they say to boycott specific events or vendors, participate in the boycott.

 More Radical Reads: What It’s Like to Get a Queer Divorce After Fighting for Marriage Equality

 2. Support Black and POC Queer Creatives and Businesses